peteroupc/html3dutil/doc/extras_evaluators.Roulette.md

 <a name='extras_evaluators_Roulette.epitrochoid'></a>
 ### (static) module:extras/evaluators~Roulette.epitrochoid(outerRadius, rollerRadius, distFromRollerCenter, [rotationDegrees], [revolutions])

-Creates a <a href="Curve.md">curve evaluator object</a> for an <i>epitrochoid</i>, a curve drawn by a circle that rolls along the outside another circle, whose position is fixed, with a center of (0,0).
+Creates a <a href="Curve.md">curve evaluator object</a> for an <i>epitrochoid</i>, a curve drawn by a circle that rolls along the outer edge of another circle, whose position is fixed, with a center of (0,0).
 The rolling circle will start at the positive x-axis of the fixed circle unless otherwise given in the parameter <code>rotationDegrees</code>.